bhcooper/multi-step-align/README.md

 # Output: predSELEX.png
 ```

 Alternatively, we can predict the expected enrichment using predicted frequencies according to a BEESEM-derived PFM.
-The orignal BEESEM GitHub page is linked below, however we provide a forked repository with minimal changes to allow execution of beesem.py and formatter.py after installation with setup.py.
+The orignal BEESEM<sup>4</sup> GitHub page is linked below, however we provide a forked repository with minimal changes to allow execution of beesem.py and formatter.py after installation with setup.py, and to allow generation of motifs up to 13 bp long.

 https://github.com/sx-ruan/BEESEM
 https://github.com/bhcooper/BEESEM

+<sup>4</sup> *Ruan, S., Swamidass, S. J., & Stormo, G. D. (2017).
+BEESEM: estimation of binding energy models using HT-SELEX data.
+Bioinformatics, 33(15), 2288-2295.

 Additionally, we create a new environment for BEESEM since it requires Python 2.7.